TranTrung2003/Lexer_midterm/Documentation/README.md

 2 sample `*.vc` files inside code directory.
 ## Output
 - Corresponding `*.vctok` files with each line containing a token and its info.
-- DFA.dat file containing starting (0), terminal states with its identified morphemes and transition table.
+- DFA.dat file containing starting (0), terminal states with their identified morphemes and transition table.